IndianBoyBR/awesome-web-master/README.md

 - [**Design Systems Repo**](https://designsystemsrepo.com/) - A frequently updated collection of Design System examples, articles, tools, and talks.

+- [**Atomic Design**](https://github.com/bradfrost/atomic-design/) - A pioneering methodology for creating design systems, crafted by Brad Frost.
+It's a remarkable resource for enhancing your understanding of scalable, effective design strategies.

 - [**Smashing Magazine**](https://www.smashingmagazine.com/) - An online magazine for professional Web designers and developers, with a focus on useful techniques, best practices and valuable resources.

 - [**Awesome Angular**](https://github.com/PatrickJS/awesome-angular) - A curated list of awesome Angular resources.